 - 2024 Professional Pathways Student Contribution Fees - Year 3 (available shortly)

 - 2024 Professional Pathways Student Contribution Fees - Year 4 (available shortly)

 NOTE: If you are not following the recommended study sequence for your program, or you have been provided credit, fees may vary.

 The student contribution band for honours is determined by the area of research undertaken.
 Please refer to the individual page for your honours program for the relevant indicative fees.

 Honours students are Commonwealth supported students.
 For more information on Commonwealth support refer to Commonwealth Supported Places.

-Honours students who completed a program of study at UniSC on or before 31 December 2020 and commenced an Honours Program, on or after 1 January 2021, that relates to the earlier program and leads to an award that is an Honours Degree (not Embedded Honours), may be entitled to Pre-2021 Student Contribution fees.
+Honours students who commenced a program of study at UniSC on or before 1 January, 2021 and completed that program and commence an Honours Program, (not Embedded Honours) on or after 1 January 2021, that relates to the earlier program may be entitled to Pre-2021 Student Contribution fees.

 |Enabling Course||EFTSL amount|

 |Enabling Commonwealth Supported Student / Tertiary Support Option / Tertiary Preparation Pathway||Exempt|

 |.125 EFTSL amount